-- 1. Contact well owner to schedule access. - 2.
-Well is located behind the house in well house near the cistern, see Appendix A, Figure .IW-15 - 3.
-Turn on water by the garden to purge cistern until pump engages.
-Or use a ladder to trip the float switch at the top of the cistern. - 4.
+- 1. Well is located behind the house. - 2.
+Turn on water by the garden to purge until pump engages, will have to listen and/or feel the water line to detect whether the well pump is running. - 3.
 Purge at wellhead tap.
-Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 5.
-Collect sample from wellhead tap. - 6.
+Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 4.
+Collect sample from wellhead tap. - 5.
 Make sure all water is turned off before leaving.

-1. Contact well owner to schedule access (Appendix A, Figure JW-26).
-The well is located through the second gate to the left in a well house, look for black cistern.

-- 2. Well owner will usually run sprinklers in advance of sampling to help empty the cistern to engage well pump. - 3.
-Use a ladder to access the top of the black poly tank, this is where the readings and sample will be collected. - 4.
-Record pH, temperature, and conductivity readings until parameters stabilize, and then collect the sample. - 5.
-Return and close lid on the top of the poly tank.
+- 1. Contact well owner to schedule access (Appendix A, Figure JW-26).
+The well is located through the second gate to the left in a well house, look for black cistern. - 2.
+Use water hose to purge from the spigot next to the pressure tank, will have to listen and/or feel the water line to detect whether the well pump is running.
+Well owner will run sprinklers in advance of sampling to empty cistern and engage well pump. - 3.
+Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 4.
+Collect sample from spigot next to the pressure tank. - 5.
 Return well house as it was upon arrival and make sure all water is turned off.